Rail transport in Nigeria: 762mm railways

+Planned high-speed network

+A planned 4,000 km high-speed railway network has received 90% of regulatory approvals as of October 2025.
+Abuja-based firm De-Sadel and its partner China Liancai Petroleum Investment Holdings have presented plans totalling $60 billion.
+The first phase of the project is intended to connect Lagos via Abuja to Kano and Abuja to Port Harcourt.
+During the second phase, two east-west lines will be constructed: one along the coast and another in the north, connecting Kebbi State via Kano to Borno State.
+The third phase will see the construction of a central east-west line from Kaduna to Adamawa State.

 History

 Construction

 The construction of railways in Nigeria started from Lagos Colony to Ibadan in March 1896, by the British government.

 The Lagos Government Railway began operations in March 1901 and was extended to Minna in 1911, where it met the Baro–Kano Railway Station that was built by the government of Northern Nigeria between 1907 and 1911.
 The two lines were amalgamated in 1912 into the Government Department of Railways, the predecessor to the Nigerian Railway Corporation.
 The railway reached its northeastern terminus of Nguru in 1930.

 After coal was discovered at Udi, the Eastern Railway was built to Port Harcourt between 1913 and 1916.
 This railway was extended to Kaduna via Kafanchan in 1927, connecting the Eastern Railway to the Lagos–Kano Railway.
 The Eastern Railway was extended to its northeastern terminus of Maiduguri between 1958 and 1964.

 Decline

 Years of neglect of both the rolling stock and the right-of-way have seriously reduced the capacity and utility of the system.
 Couplings of the ABC kind, vacuum brakes and non-roller bearing plain axles are also obsolete.
 By early 2013, the only operational segment of Nigeria's rail network was between Lagos and Kano.
 Passenger trains took 31 hours to complete the journey at an average speed of 45 km/h.